 Working with an interdisciplinary team of medical professionals, your oral surgeon can develop a sleep apnea treatment plan that fits your unique needs.
 After the results of your sleep study have been evaluated and an oral examination has been conducted, the underlying cause of airway obstruction can be addressed.
 Treatment may include comfortable oral appliances that are worn at night to reposition the mouth or oral surgery to correct tissues that block airways during sleep.

-If you show symptoms of sleep apnea or suspect that you may have it, our oral surgeon strongly encourages you to seek professional treatment.
-If you have questions or would like to schedule an appointment, please contact Dr. Larry Wolford's office using our online contact form or call 214-828-9115
+If you show sleep apnea symptoms or suspect that you may have it, our oral surgeon strongly encourages you to seek professional treatment.
+Don’t hesitate to get in touch with Dr. Larry Wolford’s office using our online contact form or call 214-828-9115 today If you have questions or would like to schedule an appointment,